someobserver/recurgence/README.md

 Whether quantum fields, quasars, molecules, or minds—every coherent system is stabilized by some form of recursive/self-referential feedback.

-That forms the engine of time itself: **a coherent frame of reference persisting across changing conditions**.
+Metabolizing complexity forms the felt gradient of time itself: **a coherent frame of reference persisting across changing conditions**.
+In other words: *time flies when you're having fun.*

 ## The Bootstrap Paradox